 WordPress can be difficult for enterprises to cope with:

-• The core software is free, open source and community-owned
+- The core software is free, open source and community-owned

-Unbelievably, the fact that there’s no license fee to pay is actually a blocker in some organisations; procurement departments can see the lack of a license as a lack of accountability about the ability of the software to deliver the required results.
-However, it’s definitely not true that paying for software that says it does something is no guarantee that it will work for your business – any software investment has to be done with expert advice based on detailed requirement and expectation discovery.
-We’ve come in contact with a number of large organisations that are locked into software products that are hurting their business because they can’t afford to migrate away, or because there’s been so much investment in these proprietary, licensed products that no one can stomach standing up and admitting it was a mistake.
+Unbelievably, the fact that there’s no license fee to pay is actually a blocker in some organizations; procurement departments can see the lack of a license as a lack of accountability about the ability of the software to deliver the required results.
+However, it’s definitely not true that paying for software that says it does something is no guarantee that it will work for your business – any software investment has to be done with expert advice based on detailed requirements and expectation discovery.
+We’ve come in contact with a number of large organizations that are locked into software products that are hurting their business because they can’t afford to migrate away, or because there’s been so much investment in these proprietary, licensed products that no one can stomach standing up and admitting it was a mistake. - There’s no official helpline to call and open support tickets with

-That’s why building your website using a WordPress agency like Pragmatic gives you someone to contact in case something does go wrong.
+That’s why building your website using a WordPress agency like Angry Creative gives you someone to contact in case something goes wrong.
 We see a website as a process and a relationship, not simply a project.
 Often it takes an initial project for us to get to know each other well enough to trust each other and start working together optimally.
-It’s therefore really important that we plan from the outset to work together after the initial project, whether that’s on a support or ongoing development basis.
+It’s therefore really important that we plan from the outset to work together after the initial project, whether that’s on a support or ongoing development basis. - Open source licensing affects the assertion of IP rights

-GPL, copyright and open source software are frequent concerns, but actually the situation is pretty clear.
+GPL, copyright and open source software are frequent concerns, but the situation is actually pretty clear.
 We wrote a blog post to introduce the key concepts (with a lawyer).
-As long as you go into an open source project with your eyes open about licensing, you’ll usually find that the licensing favours innovation and creating value.
+As long as you go into an open source project with your eyes open about licensing, you’ll usually find that the licensing favors innovation and creating value. - There’s no central body that can certify people or agencies as qualified or expert

 There is a WordPress VIP program with a (mainly US-based) cabal of the biggest WordPress agencies enrolled as partners.
 That’s definitely a vote of confidence, but it’s a pretty exclusive club and the choice for non-US organisations is pretty limited.
 We do our best to establish our credentials using a range of sources – partners, client reviews and business network memberships – just see our footer for examples.
 But so far there’s no ‘Microsoft gold partner’ equivalent for WordPress (_cough_ although we are a Microsoft-approved supplier).
-We get the majority of our business by building on business relationships and networks, and think that in some ways, it’s a better foundation for a supplier relationship.
+We get the majority of our business by building on business relationships and networks, and we think that in some ways, it’s a better foundation for a supplier relationship. - WordPress agencies are different

 WordPress agencies tend to be smaller and populated with people who are drawn to WordPress not least because of the counter-culture vibe.
-There aren’t many of us that drive BMW M3s, wear pinstripe suits and walk the enterprise walk.
+There aren’t many of us who drive BMW M3s, wear pinstripe suits, and walk the enterprise walk.
 It’s a cultural thing, but culture’s important.
-I learned long ago that there’s a ceiling to the value of pitches I could win wearing jeans, a t-shirt and my cycling jacket.
-I promise that when you invite us to your glass and steel temple, we’ll dress smart, shave and be able to communicate professionally with your team.
+I learned long ago that there’s a ceiling to the value of pitches I could win wearing jeans, a t-shirt, and my cycling jacket.
+I promise that when you invite us to your glass and steel temple, we’ll dress smart, shave, and be able to communicate professionally with your team. - There’s still a perception that WordPress is insecure

-There are more frequent updates than with many enterprise software products but to call WordPress less secure is just not true
+There are more frequent updates than with many enterprise software products but to call WordPress less secure is just not true. - Open source agencies find it harder to compete

 Whilst I was researching this post, I found this interesting take on the enterprise software market about how license fees help pay for software vendors to traverse the enterprise software procurement market.
-The summary is that whilst large organisations and governments often have policies to seek cheaper and open source options, the lengthy and expensive processes they use for procurement are an effective defence against open source consultancies who have less fat in their fees and pricing with which to buffer lost sales.
+The summary is that whilst large organizations and governments often have policies to seek cheaper and open source options, the lengthy and expensive processes they use for procurement are an effective defense against open source consultancies who have less fat in their fees and pricing with which to buffer lost sales.

 If you’re in the WordPress enterprise sector then let me know what you think?
 Are we missing something?
 Made you think?
 Made you cry?
 If you’re not a big business, nor a WordPress agency then bravo for reading this far.
 I’d love to know what you think too.